Léo Andrade

-Leonardo "Léo" de Andrade Silva (born 18 April 1998) is a Brazilian professional footballer who plays as a defender for Russian Premier League club Khimki.
+Leonardo "Léo" de Andrade Silva (born 18 April 1998) is a Brazilian professional footballer who plays as a centre-back for South Korean club Suwon Samsung Bluewings.

-Professional career
+Career

 Andrade made his professional debut with Coritiba in a 1-0 Campeonato Paranaense win over União on 28 January 2018.
 On 31 July 2019, Andrade joined Marítimo.

 On 27 January 2023, Marítimo announced Andrade's transfer to the Russian club Khimki.
 Khimki announced a year-and-a-half-long contract with Andrade on 9 February 2023.

+On 13 June 2024, Andrade signed with Lamia in Greece.
+He was released from his Lamia contract by mutual consent on 13 January 2025.